 The Sewanee Review honors the best work published in the magazine’s pages every year with five awards.
 The Tate, Lytle, and Spears Prizes are named for distinguished former editors of the Sewanee Review; the Heilman and Sullivan Awards are named for longtime contributors to and friends of the magazine.
 Each winner receives five hundred dollars.

-The Andrew Lytle Prize for the best story published in 2020 is awarded to Lea Carpenter for “Green Lights, Blue Skies” (Spring issue).
+The Andrew Lytle Prize for the best story published in 2022 is awarded to Anna Caritj for “Ugly Sister” (Summer issue).

-The Monroe K. Spears Prize for the best essay published in 2020 is awarded to Garth Greenwell for “Cruising Devotion: On Carl Phillips” (Winter issue).
+The Monroe K. Spears Prize for the best essay published in 2022 is awarded to Roger Reeves for “In a Field in the Rain, Singing into the Silence of the State” (Spring issue).

-And the Walter Sullivan Award, given to a promising writer in any genre, is awarded to Maria Anderson for “Water Moccasin” (Fall issue).
+And the Walter Sullivan Award, given to a promising writer in any genre, is awarded to Cherline Bazile for “Tender” (Spring issue) and Rickey Fayne for “What Fire Won't Burn” (Fall issue).